ANWA Writers Conference Faculty

 Serene Heiner

-Serene Heiner is the creative soul behind the growing Instagram and TikTok accounts @magicalbooknook where she does all kinds of weird things with her eyebrows.
-She’s a diehard fantasy reader but can be caught cheating on the genre from time to time.
-She’s a proud mother to seven readers and lives with them and her husband in their Idaho home where books are stacked to the ceiling.
-Where does she find time to write?
-The world may never know.
+Serene Heiner is the creative soul behind the growing Instagram, TikTok, and YouTube accounts @magicalbooknook where she does all kinds of weird things with her eyebrows.
+A fantasy fanatic at heart, she occasionally dabbles in other genres—just don’t tell the dragons.
+She’s a proud mother to seven readers and lives with them and her husband in their Idaho home surrounded by teetering stacks of books that may or may not be load-bearing.

 Rachel Huffmire